NanoComp/meep/doc/docs/Subpixel_Smoothing.md

 Enabling Averaging for Material Function
 ----------------------------------------

 Subpixel smoothing is automatically applied to `GeometricObject`s as `eps_averaging` is `True` by default.
-For a `material_function`, because it tends to have poor performance, it is therefore not used.
-To enable smoothing for a `material_function` requires setting its `do_averaging` property to `True` as demonstrated in the following example.
+For a `material_function`, because it tends to have poor performance, subpixel averaging is disabled by default.
+Meep has an (currently experimental) feature to enable smoothing for a `material_function` by setting its `do_averaging` property to `True` as demonstrated in the following example.

 ```py